Ahmet-Acik/jdbc_mysql_test/java21-verification.md

 2. **Pre-existing Test Issues**: Some tests fail due to database configuration issues (not related to the Java upgrade).

-3. **Dependencies**: All your current dependencies (MySQL Connector, HikariCP, Flyway, JUnit 5, Logback, SLF4J) are fully compatible with Java 21.
+3. **Dependencies**: All current dependencies (MySQL Connector, HikariCP, Flyway, JUnit 5, Logback, SLF4J) are fully compatible with Java 21.

 ## Recommendation

-The Java 21 upgrade is complete and successful.
-Your application is now running on the latest LTS version of Java with access to all the performance improvements and new features.
+The Java 21 upgrade is complete and successful. application is now running on the latest LTS version of Java with access to all the performance improvements and new features.